NotTimTam/extrusive.md/README.md

 - Clean, reduced-footprint clientside code.
 - More robust server defense firewall.
 - **"Start"** command with live server for development that does not rely on a build.
+- Path normalization functions to make building work on more operating systems.